Gameplex-Software/TI-OS/README.md

 12.
 	You have now installed TIOS now you just need to run it.
 In order to start TIOS simply hit the ```PRGM``` key and select ```Boot``` [NOTE: it is __VERY__ important that you do not run any other of the programs yourself, some may damage your installation of TIOS or corrupt your data].

+13.
+	After entering the OS main menu and selecting "Start" you will be directed to a login screen, the default password for the OS is "UMA" and can be changed through the system settings.